 On 6-19-2010, Matt and Angela had their first child: Olivia Faith Reynolds.

 Libby Reidy, DVM

 Dr. Libby Reidy was born and raised on a small farm in West Virginia.
-The horse obsession began at four years old and continues today.
-She enjoyed dressage, eventing, fox hunting, and Pony Club.
+The horse obsession began very early and continues today.
+She enjoyed competing in dressage, eventing, fox hunting, and Pony Club (H/H-A rated).
 Dr. Libby went to Bethany College in Bethany, WV where she received her undergraduate degree in Biochemistry and a minor in Women’s Studies in 2010.
 She graduated in 2014 with her doctorate in Veterinary Medicine from Auburn University.
-WAR EAGLE!!
+(WAR EAGLE!!)

 Carrie is riding in the truck as Dr. McLendon’s vet assistant.

 She is a great asset in the office and in the field!

 She and her horse Sam are avid eventers.

 Molly is Dr. Reynolds vet assistant.
 Molly has extensive experience with horses, she is an avid eventer and is a great asset in both the field and in the office.

 Michelle has been in the horse industry in various capacities for the last 20 + years.

 We are very happy to have her in the office full time.